 Here are some more detailed characteristics:

-• Behavior: These creatures are nocturnal, meaning they are most active at night.
+- Behavior: These creatures are nocturnal, meaning they are most active at night.
 Overall, they are social animals and often live in groups called colonies.
-Keeping them in pairs or small groups in captivity is recommended to prevent loneliness.
+Keeping many sugar gliders together in captivity is recommended to prevent loneliness.

 What Environment do They Normally Live in?